GuoyanZhao-Lab/EnsembleTFpredictor/README.txt

 A directory named EnsembleTFPredictor will appear.

-2. Install the R package Shiny, for example using the following command:
+2. Install the R package Shiny, for example using the following command in RStudio:

 install.packages("shiny")

-3. In the directory containing the EnsembleTFPredictor directory, run the following command:
+3. Set your working directory to the directory containing the EnsembleTFPredictor directory, run the following command:

 runApp("EnsembleTFPredictor")